Term-1 board exams for Classes 10, 12 to be conducted offline; date-sheet on October 18: CBSE | Education

 The first-term board examinations for Classes 10 and 12 will be conducted offline in November-December and the date-sheet for the same will be announced on October 18, the Central Board of Secondary Education (CBSE) said on Thursday.

 The board said the exams will be objective-type and the duration of the tests will be 90 minutes.
-The exams will start from 11.30 am instead of 10.30 am, keeping in view the winter season.
+The exams will start from 11.30 am instead of 10.30 am in view of the winter season.

 Bifurcating the academic session, holding two term-end exams and rationalising the syllabus were part of the special assessment scheme for Classes 10 and 12 board exams in 2021-22 announced by the CBSE in July in view of the COVID-19 pandemic.